Clayesmore School: Iwerne camps

-For over 60 years, starting in 1940, the school site was used during school holidays as the venue for the Iwerne camps, established by Scripture Union staff member E. J. H. "Bash" Nash.
+From the 1940s until the early 2000s, the school premises were hired during holidays by the Iwerne Trust for their evangelical Christian camps called the Iwerne camps, established by Scripture Union staff member E. J. H. "Bash" Nash.
 These holidays, aimed at boys from the top thirty British public schools, were highly influential on British evangelicalism, with attendees including theologian John Stott, bishops David Sheppard, Maurice Wood and Timothy Dudley-Smith, Archbishop Justin Welby and Alpha course founder Nicky Gumbel.
-The camps moved to Norfolk in the early 2000s, but retained the Iwerne name until they closed in 2020 following an abuse scandal involving Iwerne Trust chairman John Smyth.